-

 Never expose yourself to potential bloodborne pathogens when you don’t have to.
 Call professional cleaners for blood and biohazards.

-When it comes to blood, never make the assumption that even simple looking situations can be dealt without the pros.
-You just never know what's contained in blood.
+When it comes to blood cleanup, never make the assumption that even simple looking situations can be dealt without the pros.
+You just never know what’s contained in blood.
 Risking semi-permanent or permanent illness from accidental exposure is never worth it.

 As blood is a natural part of the human body, many can lose track of how dangerous blood can be.
 It can contain pathogens that may or may not get someone sick.
 With serious bloodborne infections and diseases such as HIV, hepatitis B, and hepatitis C, you don’t want to take the risk.
 Parasites, bacteria, and other pathogens may also be present.
 When someone comes into contact with these pathogens from the blood of an infected person, they can become ill.

 The National Crime Scene Cleanup Association (NCSC) exists to prevent these types of situations from happening.
 These crews are trained to properly protect, decontaminate, and restore property damaged by blood.
-These services are here to help property owners, families, and communities reclaim part of their peace of mind while reducing the costs required of them.
+Blood spill cleanup services are here to help property owners, families, and communities reclaim part of their peace of mind while reducing the costs required of them.

 NCSC crews are on call 24/7/365, nationwide, and readily available with the proper equipment and supplies to restore the home.